At some point in their career, all electricians face an important question:

 The acceptance will depend on the availability of openings and your qualifications.

-Beginning training or an apprenticeship at a non-union shop is like a regular job application process.
+Applying for an apprenticeship with a non-union sponsor (merit/open shop) is like a regular job application process.

 The biggest difference between the IBEW and a non-union apprenticeship and employment is in the wages.

 Union jobs come with a pay rate professionally negotiated by union reps, as enforced by the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO)